matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 ### Recovery key

-The recovery key is can either be saved by the user directly, or stored encrypted on the server (as proposed in [MSC1687](https://github.com/matrix-org/matrix-doc/issues/1687)).
-If the key is saved directly by the user, then it the code is constructed as follows:
+The recovery key can either be saved by the user directly, or stored encrypted on the server (as proposed in [MSC1687](https://github.com/matrix-org/matrix-doc/issues/1687)).
+If the key is saved directly by the user, then the code is constructed as follows:

 1. The 256-bit curve25519 private key is prepended by the bytes `0x8B` and
    `0x01`